-Sitting on a boulder on the edge of the pool, I could see a thin veil of oil floating in the water, maybe just the natural oil secretion from so many visitor’s skins, but also, likely mixed with bug spray and/or sunscreen both of which can be detrimental to nature.
+Sitting on a boulder on the edge of the pool, I could see a thin veil of oil floating on the surface of the clear blue water.
+Maybe it was just the natural oil secretion from so many visitors’ skins, but also, likely mixed with bug spray and/or sunscreen both of which can be detrimental to nature.

-In front of me, large groups sitting on beach chairs with coolers and large trays of food.
+In front of me, large groups sat on beach chairs with coolers and large trays of food.
 To my right, another group with their own cooler, drinking from red plastic cups, one of which was already laying on the ground next to a plastic bottle.
 What the heck?
 I thought in dismay.
-When I looked up, I saw another group coming down also with a cooler.
-These large groups were here to spend the entire day as if they were at the beach.
+When I looked up, I saw another group coming down also with a large cooler.
+These large groups were here to spend the entire day as if they were arriving at Coney Island.

 “All of the issues we saw in previous years are being amplified; more trash, more damage to plants, more erosion, more foot traffic, more illegal parking.”– Steward at Peekamoose Blue Hole

-Concerned, I wondered: how do we keep this, and other local gems, preserved and protected while still keeping it inclusive for visitors?
-Especially nowadays, with so many NYC folks needing a reprieve from the quarantine blues after 6+ months of being confined to our tiny bedrooms.
+Concerned, I wondered: how do we keep this and other local gems, preserved and protected while still keeping it inclusive for visitors?
+Especially nowadays, with so many NYC folks needing a reprieve from the quarantine blues after months of being confined to our tiny bedrooms.

 Today, Peekamoose Blue Hole is at risk of being shut down to the public due to the pollution and environmental strain from the mass crowds visiting every year.
 But there are ways we can work to lessen our impact on this natural wonder to both conserve and still enjoy it.

-Below are 13 important tips and information to know before planning your trip to Peekamoose Blue Hole.
+Below are 13 important tips and information to know before planning your New York getaway to Peekamoose Blue Hole.

 Fun Fact: The Peekamoose Blue Hole is approximately 10 feet at its deepest point according to New York’s Department of Environmental Conservation (DEC).